DeeEmm/DIY-Flow-Bench/README.md

 ## Download
 ###

-You can download the latest release from our Githib repository at https://github.com/DeeEmm/DIY-Flow-Bench/releases
+You can download the latest release from our [Githib repository](https://github.com/DeeEmm/DIY-Flow-Bench/releases)

 ## Development Info